 Right now, adolescent and teen prescription drug abuse is a silent epidemic.
 The lack of information targeted to younger age groups coupled with how easy it is to obtain prescription drugs from family and friends sends the message that there is no real danger.
 In fact, young people are experiencing life-threatening side effects from using prescription drugs in the wrong way and exposing themselves to potential physically and psychologically addictive substances.
 According to a study by the National Institute on Drug Abuse, young people who start off abusing prescription medication are more likely to report subsequent abuse of illegal street drugs, alcohol and cigarettes.

 If you have been experimenting with prescription medications and fear you may have a problem, we can help you and your family find the right prescription drug treatment options to get you back on the right track.
-Have a parent or guardian call us at 1-800-928-9139 to speak to a treatment advisor.
+Have a parent or guardian call us at 1-888-287-0471 Who Answers? to speak to a treatment advisor.

 What Is Prescription Drug Abuse?